Psychiatric Medication For Children And Adolescents Part III - Questions To Ask

 - What is known about its helpfulness with other children who have a similar condition to my child?

 - How will the medication help my child?
-How long before I see improvement?
-When will it work?
+When will it start to work?

-- What are the side effects which commonly occur with this medication?
+- What side effects commonly occur with this medication?

 - Is this medication addictive?
 Can it be abused?